 Types of Donations

-If contributors donate publicly traded stock to CCTC they will win two-fold.
-Nor only are you helping your community, but you will also receive tax breaks.
+By donating publicly traded stock to CCTC you will win two-fold.
+Not only are you helping your community, but you will also receive tax breaks.
 Should a contributor hold the stock for more than one year prior to donating it to CCTC, said contributor will avoid payment of capital gains tax on the stock’s value and will receive an income tax charitable deduction for the full market value of the price of the stock.

-In-kind gifts, such as donated office furniture, appliances, concert tickets, etc. are convenient to make.
+In-kind gifts, such as donated items for a live or silent auction, office furniture, appliances, etc. are convenient to make.
 They’re counted at full-market value as established by the contributor and agreed upon by CCTC.

-Donors often think about CCTC when they’re planning their estate, especially if they’ve supported our operations regularly, believe strongly in CCTC’s mission, and want to foster our future fiscal well being.
-A bequest offers a convenient way to help us continue to thrive and make a long-term, positive impact on the lives of Philadelphia’s children and families.
-Following are five important bequest attributes.
+Donors often think about CCTC when they’re planning their estate, especially if they’ve supported our operations regularly, believe strongly in CCTC’s mission, and want to leave a legacy that will foster our future fiscal well-being.

 You can transfer cash or stock to CCTC and establish a Charitable Remainder Trust or Annuity Trust that provides a five percent or greater annual return.
 This income would be paid to you, after which the asset would be distributed to CCTC.
 This meaningful and tax-deductible donation to CCTC benefits both parties.